Find out what a computer systems analyst is, including duties and responsibilities. Explore the requirements to become a computer systems analyst.

 Read more: Master’s in IT Management: Degree Guide

-Ready to learn more about IT?
-Learn about systems administration and IT infrastructure with a Google IT Support Professional Certificate on Coursera.
+Build your systems administration and IT infrastructure skill set with the Google IT Support Professional Certificate on Coursera.
 This program is designed for beginners with no prior experience to develop the skills you need for a career in IT.
 The topics covered include technical support fundamentals, operating systems, IT security, and more.

 Editorial Team